College of Education and Human Services

 The minimum requirements in the second major subjects normally leave a student with additional credits that must be completed to satisfy the 126 credits required for graduation.

-Any course in the School of Liberal Arts and Sciences may be used as a General Studies Elective (GSE) provided the prerequisites have been met.
+Any course in the College of Liberal Arts and Sciences may be used as a General Studies Elective (GSE) provided the prerequisites have been met.
 A maximum of two education courses (six credits) may be used.
 Courses required to fulfill a minor may be used as GSEs.
-Courses in the College of Business or the arts administration major/minor in the School of Fine and Performing Arts may not be used as GSEs.
+Courses in the College of Business Administration or the arts administration major/minor in the School of Fine and Performing Arts may not be used as GSEs.

 Policy Regarding Undergraduate Students Enrolling in Graduate Education Courses